TheAAlejandro/CNN-cyberbullying/README.md

 <h1>Cyberbullying Detection in Tweets using Machine Learning Algorithms and Convolutional Neural Network</h1>

+<h2> Overview </h2>
+This project was created by Rafael Acuna, Aldie Alejandro, and Sted Cheng as their final requirement for the course **MATH 103.1: Predictive Modeling in Text** taken in the First Semester of School Year 2023-2024.

 <h2>Introduction</h2>
 Cyberbullying occurs when a group or individual repeatedly and intentionally does an aggressive and harmful act via electronic means to victims who cannot easily defend themselves (Ademiluyi et al., 2022).
 It can happen in multiple online spaces such as social media, instant messaging, and email.
 The specific forms of cyberbullying (Lowry et al., 2016)